MacKentoch/easyFormGenerator/README_TOO.md

 - `vm.model` 	= data model (*will be filled when input are filled*)
 - `vm.fields` = fields description model

-And to customize submit and cancel button text :
+And to customize submit and cancel button text:

 - `vm.buttons.submit` (*a simple string*)
 - `vm.buttons.cancel` (*a simple string*)